Abigail/Abigail.github.io/Src/Trapped/zebra.md

 #### Folded

-On the Folded Wedge, the %%PIECE%% bounces around for 80 steps, then it gets trapped.
+On the Folded Wedge, the **Zebra** bounces around for 80 steps, then it gets trapped.

 #### Flat

-On the Flat Wedge, the %%PIECE%% has a strong bias to the right hand side of the board.
+On the Flat Wedge, the **Zebra** has a strong bias to the right hand side of the board.
 It gets trapped after 286 steps.